John A. Knox

 - Non-convective high wind events (with Durkee, Frye, Fuhrmann, Lacke and UGA students)

-- Windstorms and their societal impacts (with Gill and Novlan)
+- Other extreme weather events and their societal impacts (with Gill, Novlan and UGA students)

 National/International Research Awards: